frkosurf/voot-specification/VOOT.md

         "totalResults": "7"
     }

-### Retrieve User Information
-This is an example of the response to the query:

-    Host: provider.example.org
-    GET /people/@me HTTP/1.1

-The response looks like this:

-    HTTP/1.1 200 OK
-    Content-Type: application/json

-    {
-        "entry": [
-            {
-                "displayName": "Bobby Mcatee",
-                "emails": [
-                    {
-                        "type": "work",
-                        "value": "bmcatee@students.example.edu"
-                    }
-                ],
-                "id": "bmcatee"
-            }
-        ],
-        "itemsPerPage": 1,
-        "startIndex": 0,
-        "totalResults": 1
-    }

 # Error Handling
 Handling failures of Authentication, either Basic or Bearer are handled in the ways described in [RFC 2617] and [RFC 6750].
 This will involve sending the